pedrovgs/Kuronometer/README.md

 ## Build and test this project

-To be able to build this project you can execute ``./gradlew build``.
+To build this and runt the unit and integration tests execute ``./gradlew build``.

 ## Run this project

-To be able to build this project you can execute these commands:
+To install this plugin in a local repository and test it from any consumer execute these commands:

 ```
 ./gradlew install